-PASSIONATE ABOUT THE CHURCH,
+PASSIONATE ABOUT JESUS AND HIS CHURCH,

 I AM A LEADER WHO COMBINES EXPERTISE IN ACADEMIA AND PRACTICE